DaikiMaekawa2/augmentus_assignment/README.md

 The pipeline uses the Open3D interactive viewer to display results sequentially.
 User interaction is required to advance the processing stages:

-View and Save: For each stage (Downsampled, Normals, Clustered), a new window will open.
+**View and Save**: For each stage (Downsampled, Normals, Clustered), a new window will open.
 You can rotate the model using the mouse.
 To save the view as an image file, press the P key on your keyboard while the window is active.

-Advance Stage: To move to the next processing step, you must manually close the current visualization window.
+**Advance Stage**: To move to the next processing step, you must manually close the current visualization window.

 #### Visualized Stages (Sequential):